stephaniele/MapReduce/README.md

 ## Basic Design

 One "master" server contains all tasks contained in a queue.
-"Worker" servers constantly send requests to master asking for tasks then reporting the results back.
+"Worker" servers constantly send requests to master asking for tasks, then process tasks independently and concurrently, then each reports the results back.
 If the reply received from the master sets “tasksAllDone” to be true, the worker exits.

 ## Load-Balancing Implementation